We Still Don't Understand High-Dimensional Bayesian Optimization: Complete Experimental Results

 \subsection{Percentage of Dimensions on the Boundary}

-Similar to the above paragraph, we expand the results of \Cref{fig:otsd-boundary} in \Cref{fig:boundary-full} to include four more datasets.
+In \Cref{fig:boundary-full}, we complement the results of \Cref{fig:otsd-boundary} by adding four more datasets (for a total of six).
 As described in \Cref{sec:analysis}, we can clearly observe a corner-seeking behavior for the standard linear kernel, with almost $100\%$ of the dimensions (of acquired points) lying on the boundary.
 For our linear kernel and Vanilla BO, this is not the case, but we note a surprisingly high diversity of acquired points across datasets: from almost $0\%$ dimensions on the boundary for \texttt{SVM} and \texttt{Ant} to more than $50\%$ for the other four datasets.